Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-Therefore, to obtain reasonable results, a non-clairvoyant algorithm need to be more flexible in assigning processors of different speeds to a job.
-To this end, Chan, Edmonds and Pruhs \cite{ChanEdPr09} assumed an execution model, in which each job can be executed by multiple groups of different speed processors.
-The execution rate of a job at any time is given by the fastest rate of all groups.
-They proposed a scheduling algorithm \MULTI and showed that it is $O(\log P)$-competitive with respect to the total flow time plus energy.
-In addition, they also gave a lower bound of $\Omega(\log^{1/\alpha}P)$ for any non-clairvoyant algorithm.
-Sun, Cao and Hsu \cite{SunCaHs09b}, on the other hand, assumed a different execution model, in which only one group of processors with different speeds are allocated to each job at any time, and the execution rate is determined by the speeds of the fastest processors that can be effectively utilized.
-They proposed algorithm \NEQUI and showed that it is $O(\ln^{1/\alpha}P)$-competitive with respect to the total flow time plus energy on batched parallel jobs (i.e., all jobs are released at the same time).
-Both execution models are based on certain assumptions and can be justified in their respective terms.
-It is, however, quite difficult to predict which model is more practical to implement.
-In this paper, we first revisit non-clairvoyant scheduling for total flow time plus energy under the model by Sun, Cao and Hsu, and show that:
+To obtain a better competitive ratio, it turns out that a non-clairvoyant algorithm needs to assign processors of different speeds to a job.
+To this end, Chan, Edmonds and Pruhs \cite{ChanEdPr11} proposed an execution model, in which a job can be simultaneously executed by several groups of processors.
+The processors within the same group must share the same speed, but different groups can run at different speeds.
+The execution rate of the job at any time is determined by the group with the fastest speed\footnote{In practice, this can be implemented by proper checkpointing of the executing program.}.
+They proposed a non-clairvoyant algorithm called \MULTI, and showed that it is $O(\log P)$-competitive with respect to total flow time plus energy for any set of parallel jobs.
+They also gave an $\Omega(\log^{1/\alpha}P)$ lower bound on the competitive ratio of any non-clairvoyant algorithm under this execution model.

+In this paper, we first propose an alternative execution model, under which only one group of processors, possibly with different speeds, can be allocated to a job at any time.
+The execution rate of the job is determined by the speeds of the fastest processors that can be effectively utilized.
+This model is based on the assumption that the \emph{maximum utilization policy} \cite{Jaffe80a,BenderRa00} is employed at the underlying task scheduling level, which always utilizes faster processors before slower ones.
+Compared to the execution model proposed in \cite{ChanEdPr11}, our model may be implemented more easily especially for data-parallel jobs with independent and sufficiently long tasks.
+Our first contribution includes a non-clairvoyant scheduling algorithm and its analysis under this execution model.
+The following states our results:

-\begin{itemize} \item \NEQUI is $O(\ln P)$-competitive with respect to total flow time plus energy for parallel jobs with arbitrary release time, and any non-clairvoyant algorithm is $\Omega(\ln^{1/\alpha}P)$-competitive.
-Interestingly, both results match asymptotically those obtained under the execution model by Chan, Edmonds and Pruhs.
-The lower bound also suggests that \NEQUI is asymptotically optimal in the batched setting. \end{itemize}
+\begin{itemize} \item We propose a non-clairvoyant algorithm \NEQUI (Non-uniform Equi-partitioning), and show that it is $O(\ln P)$-competitive with respect to the total flow time plus energy for any set of parallel jobs with arbitrary release time, and $O(\ln^{1/\alpha}P)$-competitive for jobs with identical release time.
+Moreover, we prove that any non-clairvoyant algorithm is $\Omega(\ln^{1/\alpha}P)$-competitive under our execution model, showing that \NEQUI is asymptotically optimal in the batch-released setting.\footnote{It is interesting to observe that \NEQUI and \MULTI achieve the same asymptotic competitive ratio under two different execution models that are not clearly related.} \end{itemize}